 The ground floor is also where you can purchase tickets for the rides.
 A full 1 day pass valid for the day of purchase allowing for unlimited rides within the park will set you back 3,900 yen.
 Due to a limited number of good rides here, I personally recommend a ride 5 pass for 2,600 yen, giving you a choice to go on any five attractions.

-The Big O Ferris, an icon of the theme park, is a modern external hub Ferris wheel with the gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked ‘O’ center which the Thunder dolphin coaster runs through too.
-The wheel offers panoramic views of not only the park but the Tokyo skyline all round.
+The Big O Ferris wheel, an icon of the theme park, is a modern external hub Ferris wheel.
+Moreover, it has it’s gondolas facing outwards, allowing for unobstructed views a clear center giving it’s trademarked “O” center which the Thunder dolphin coaster runs through too.

-You will be good at LaQua for 1-2 hours typically, particularly if you are only going for the few most highly-rated thrill rides in the park.
+All in all, you will be good at LaQua for 1-2 hours typically.
+This is particularly if you are only going for the few most highly-rated thrill rides in the park.
 It’s one of the few areas where you can go on a roller coaster and have the stomach to go for a buffet dinner at one of the mall’s many restaurants.

 View more photos of Tokyo Dome City LaQua theme park here.